 The rest of this paper is organized as follows.
 Section 2 offers an overview of the main theoretical predictions relating technology adoption and the subnational enforcement of labor regulations to labor market outcomes.
 Section 3 presents the main data sets and provides descriptive statistics.
-Section 4 presents the identification strategy, while section 5 describes the main results for the effects of technology on the use of skills across distinct regulatory environments, with select robustness checks for the validity of our empirical strategy alongside.
+Section 4 presents the identification strategy, while section 5 describes the main results for the effects of technology on the use of tasks across distinct regulatory environments.
+Section 6 asks whether our main findings hold for more refined task categories.
 We offer conclusions and policy implications in the final section.